 Desirable Requirements (D) are those which would be useful for the post holder to possess and will be considered when more than one applicant meets the essential requirements.

 FURTHER INFORMATION

-The post is available from 1 September 2025 on a full-time basis for a fixed term period of one year.
+The post is available from 1 September 2025 on an indefinite part-time (0.5 FTE) basis.